"Very knowledgeable" and "strong on industry-related business terms."Legal 500 2019

-Jeff Edwards, an associate in Mayer Brown’s Government Relations & Public Law practice, represents public and private sector clients in a variety of a public-private partnership (P3), construction, transactional, and political law matters.
+Jeff Edwards is an associate at Mayer Brown and focuses on government and global infrastructure law.
+He represents public and private sector clients in a variety of a public-private partnership (P3), construction, transactional, and political law matters.

 Public-Private Partnerships: Jeff has advised clients on a number of sector-leading P3 transactions.
 Recent representations include advising the District of Columbia Office of Public-Private Partnerships on the Henry J. Daly Building renovation project, assisting Purdue University in the drafting of a P3 agreement for a 1,300-bed student housing project, advising a shortlisted bidder on the Phoenix Freeway Lighting P3 project, advising the Alabama Department of Transportation on its Mobile River Bridge P3 project, advising a shortlisted bidder on the Colorado Central 70 Project, and advising Northern Illinois University on its naming-rights concession for the university’s convocation center.

 Construction: Jeff also works on complex construction matters for private and public clients, including owners, sponsors, lenders and contractors.
 He has advised a private health network on its design and construction contracts for renovation and new-build hospital projects across the United States.
 He has also advised the Arkansas Department of Transportation on its I-30 Crossing design-build project and represented the Illinois Executive Mansion Association on the reconstruction of the State of Illinois’s Governor’s mansion, a historic restoration project.